benhulan/advanced-nodejs/README.md

  - `node detach.js` - Unref() will detach and ignore the parent stdio descriptors.
 Test with `ps -ef | grep timer` -- `timer.js` runs despite the parent process having exited.
  - `node parent.js` - The forked `child.js` will send a message every second and the `parent.js` will print it
  - `node serverFork.js` - Test with `curl localhost:3000/compute` in one tab and `curl localhost:3000` in another
+ - `node loadBalancer.js` - Test in browser or with Apache Bench tool to simulate multiple requests `ab -c200 -t10 http://localhost:8080/`
+ - `node cluster.js` - Creates a cluster using `loadBalancer.js`.
+Perform tests as before

 ### etc
 Most of the following single-line commands, tips and can be run without using a coded file.